 fn may be more appropriate because it takes the first letter of each word in full name.
 This alias is less likely to cause confusion.

 Remember that your SQL queries may be used by someone else, not just yourself.
 You should make every effort to make your queries as intuitive as possible for all readers.

 You use aliases on column names.
 Column name aliases lets you change the name of a column in the output of a query.

 Let’s take a look at two tables in our example database.
 These databases are called employees and branches.

 |Adam||Senior Sales Associate||2||38000||2||Cambridge|

 The employees table has four columns and four rows.
 The branches table has two columns and three rows.

-Let’s write a SELECT query that tells us the highest salary earned at each branch:
+Let’s write an SQL SELECT statement that tells us the highest salary earned at each branch:

 SELECT branches.branch_name, MAX(employees.salary) FROM employees LEFT JOIN branches ON employees.branch_id = branches.branch_id GROUP BY branches.branch_name;